Dolbeault cohomology for almost complex manifolds: Maximally non-integrable and nearly K a hler -manifolds

 The last claim follows from condition $(3)$, since the rank of $\mub$ restricted to $(p,q)$ can be computed from the fiberwise Hodge decomposition to be equal to $3$ in bidegrees $(1,0)$,$(2,0)$, $(2,1)$, and $(3,0)$, equal to $1$ in bidegrees $(1,1)$ and $(3,0)$, and zero otherwise. \end{proof}

 \begin{thm} The Fr\"olicher spectral sequence for a maximally non-integrable almost complex structure on a $4$-manifold or a $6$-manifold degenerates at the $E_2$-term. \end{thm}

-\begin{proof} By the previous two Lemmas, the $E_2$ page of the Fr\"ohlicher spectral sequence is given in dimensions $4$ and $6$ by the following diagrams, since $H_\mub^{p,q} =0$ implies $E_2^{p,q} =0$:
+\begin{proof} By the previous two Lemmas, the $E_2$ page of the Fr\"olicher spectral sequence is given in dimensions $4$ and $6$ by the following diagrams, since $H_\mub^{p,q} =0$ implies $E_2^{p,q} =0$:

-It follows that in dimension $4$ or $6$, for $k \geq 2$, the differential $d_k: E_k^{p,q} \to E^{p+k,q-k+1}$ vanishes since, for all $p,q$, either $E_k^{p,q} =0$ or $E_k^{p+k,q-k+1} =0$. \end{proof}
+It follows that in dimension $4$ or $6$, for $k \geq 2$, the differential $d_k: E_k^{p,q} \to E_k^{p+k,q-k+1}$ vanishes since, for all $p,q$, either $E_k^{p,q} =0$ or $E_k^{p+k,q-k+1} =0$. \end{proof}

-\begin{rmk} The above result is optimal, in the sense that there exist maximally non-integrable compact $4$- and $6$-manifolds whose spectral sequence does not degenerate at $E_1$, as shown in Examples \ref{Liealg} and \ref{su2su2} respectively. \end{rmk}
+\begin{rmk} The above result is optimal, in the sense that there exist maximally non-integrable compact $4$- and $6$-manifolds whose left-invariant spectral sequence does not degenerate at $E_1$, as shown in Examples \ref{Liealg} and \ref{su2su2} respectively.
+In addition, by \cite{Stelzigandfriends} the non-left invariant spectral sequence never degenerates at $E_1$ in the case of 4- and 6-dimensional maximally non-integrable manifolds. \end{rmk}

 We can compute abstractly the Dolbeault cohomologies as follows.

 \begin{ex} The Dolbeault cohomology of a maximally non-integrable almost complex $4$-manifold is given by

 Note that for all $(p,q)\neq (1,1)$, we have isomorphisms $H^{p,q}_{\Dol}(M)\cong \Hh_{\delb_\mub}^{p,q}$.
 Indeed, the bottom and top rows follow from Lemma \ref{bottom_top} and in bidegree $(0,1)$ it follows from Lemma \ref{H01}.
 In bidegree $(2,1)$, $H_{\Dol}^{2,1}\cong \Ke(\delb)\cong \Hh_{\del_\mub}^{0,1}$ by Lemma \ref{4maxnonint}, making $\mub|_{2,0}$ injective and therefore $\mub^*|_{1,2}$ surjective. \end{ex}